RESPONSE BY TERRY EDGE TO THE BEIS CONSULTATION ON CHANGES TO THE FURNITURE AND FURNISHINGS (FIRE) (SAFETY) REGULATIONS 1988 (SEPTEMBER 2016)

-- FR/chemical treatment industries who can carry on making many millions of pounds per year since the status quo remains in place
+- Flame retardant (FR)/chemical treatment industries who can carry on making many millions of pounds per year since the status quo remains in place

 - Certain fire fighter officials - current and ex - who can carry on receiving funding from the FR industry, as well as justifying their view that the new match test needs more work

 - Retailers/manufacturers who will be let off the hook of selling unsafe products; their fears of mass recalls etc put to rest; can carry on with business as usual

 - BEIS officials who caused the delays - perhaps won't be called into question for their failure to implement earlier, lost in the fog of 'more work'

 - The British public who are still sitting/sleeping on unsafe, FR-polluted, furniture and having to continue buying the same for the foreseeable future, children particularly at risk

 - The environment